27 August 2020 – 12 January 2021

-Created as a 'space to sit and read and be', library of exile is an installation by British artist and writer, Edmund de Waal, housing more than 2,000 books in translation, written by exiled authors.
+Created as a 'space to sit and read and be', library of exile was an installation by British artist and writer, Edmund de Waal, housing more than 2,000 books in translation, written by exiled authors.

 Almost all of the books are in translation, reflecting the idea of language as a form of migration.
-Each book has an 'ex libris' label so visitors can write their name inside ones that matter to them.
-The collection can also be explored through an online catalogue where new titles can be suggested.
+Each book has an 'ex libris' label so visitors could write their name inside ones that matter to them.
+The collection can still be explored through an online catalogue.

 AKO Foundation was set up in 2013 by Nicolai Tangen, CEO and Founder of AKO Capital, a native Norwegian who lives in the UK.
 Funded with a total of more than £300 million, the Foundation supports initiatives within the arts, education and climate.
 AKO Foundation has already undertaken a range of exciting projects with the British Museum, including Edvard Munch: love and angst in 2019 and the upcoming Citi exhibition Arctic: culture and climate.
 AKO Foundation is also instrumental in establishing the new Kunstsilo Museum in Kristiansand, Norway, which will house the largest collection of modernist Nordic art.